activeviam/mac/documentation/data_model.md

 The java class used by the chunk.

-This can be useful to check whether or not chunk compression is used by looking for classes using some sort of compression on their data.
+This can be useful to check whether chunk compression is used by looking for classes using some sort of compression on their data.

 ### DicoID